VW bosses told costs of emissions saga a month before disclosure - report

 Bild am Sonntag also reported that Winterkorn and Diess were informed VW had used a "defeat device" at a meeting on July 27, 2015.
 Diess had joined VW just weeks earlier.

-(Reporting by Edward Taylor in Frankfurt, Jan Schwartz in Hamburg and David Shepardson in the United States; Editing by Edmund Blair)
+Reporting by Edward Taylor in Frankfurt, Jan Schwartz in Hamburg and David Shepardson in the United States; Editing by Edmund Blair